FemiOje/thesis-drl-portfolio/README.md

 significant margin after Bonferroni correction across all 10 seeds — all three land close to the naive baselines' risk-adjusted return, with PG tracking them most closely (highest Sharpe/Sortino among the agents, lowest drawdown and turnover of the three).
-All three agents lose significantly to Markowitz and to BestStock (PPO's loss to BestStock does not reach significance).
+All three agents lose significantly to Markowitz and to BestStock.
 PPO reaches its return with far higher turnover (25.8% vs. ~1-2% for PG and DDPG) and a much more concentrated portfolio, consistent with a stochastic policy exploiting fewer, larger positions.
-On the validation split, by contrast, DDPG and PPO *do* beat UBAH/UCRP significantly — a validate/test divergence that is itself a finding: with only ~250 trading days per split, checkpoint selection and significance both have limited power, and results should be read as indicative rather than conclusive (see Limitations below).
+On the validation split, by contrast, DDPG beats both UBAH and UCRP significantly and PPO beats UBAH (its edge over UCRP falls just short after Bonferroni correction, p=0.055) — a validate/test divergence that is itself a finding: with only ~250 trading days per split, checkpoint selection and significance both have limited power, and results should be read as indicative rather than conclusive (see Limitations below).
 Full per-seed curves, significance tables and figures are in